 Since diseases can be accidentally introduced by a visitor to a farm, enumerators were asked to behave responsibly by showing sensitivity to the issues operators face, and by making sure their actions did not contribute to the risk of spreading infection.

-Data validation followed the edit and imputation processes.
-At this stage, subject-matter analysts reviewed the aggregate data at various geographic levels and examined the largest values reported for each variable.
-The data were compared with previous census results, current agricultural surveys and administrative sources.
-Errors remaining due to coverage, misreporting, data capture or other reasons were identified and corrected.
-Where necessary, respondents were contacted to verify their responses.
-Near the end of the validation process, certification reports, containing results of the analysis and recommendations for publication, were prepared and presented to a review committee.
-These procedures ensure that published census data are of very good quality, and that the major variables are generally of highest quality.
-All tabulated data are subject to confidentiality restrictions to prevent disclosing information on any particular agricultural operation or individual.
+Data validation follows the edit, follow-up and imputation processes.
+At this stage, Statistics Canada analysts review the aggregate data at various geographic levels and examine the individual values, large and small, reported for each variable.
+The data are compared with previous census results, current agricultural surveys and administrative sources.
+Errors remaining due to coverage, misreporting, data capture or other reasons are identified and corrected.
+Where necessary, respondents are contacted to verify their responses.
+Near the end of the validation process, certification reports containing results of the analysis and recommendations for publication are prepared and presented to a review committee.

 Quality assurance procedures to ensure complete and accurate information from every agricultural operation in Canada are reviewed and improved for each census.

 In 2011, Canada Post delivered a Census of Agriculture questionnaire to addresses where it was believed a farm operator lived.
 The addresses are determined from the previous census and other agriculture surveys.
 Census of Population questionnaires were delivered by Canada Post, or dropped off by an enumerator in list/leave areas, or completed by an enumerator in canvasser areas.